-uniform distribution).
-Hence, like in the context of testing properties of functions, we shall seek to outperform this reduction; however, unlike in the case of testing functions, typically this will not be because learning (i.e., Step 1) is too expensive but rather because Step 2 is too expensive.
-Nevertheless, in some cases, this reduction or variants of it (cf., e.g., [242, 1]) are very useful.
-Finally, we note that Step 2 can always be performed by using $O(n/\epsilon^2)$ samples, and the same holds for Step 1 (see [78, Lem.
-3]).
+The problem with this reduction is that, in general, Step 2 has almost linear complexity (i.e., it has complexity $\Omega(n/\log n)$).
+In contrast, recall that in the context of testing properties of functions, the analogous step has extremely low complexity.5 Furthermore, in many natural cases (of distribution testing) the cost of Step 2 is significantly higher than the cost of Step 1 (e.g., Step 2 may require $\Omega(n/\log n)$ samples also when Step 1 is trivial, as in the case that \mathcal{D} is the singleton containing the uniform distribution).
+Hence, like in the context of testing properties of functions, we shall seek to outperform this reduction; however, unlike in the case of testing functions, typically this will not be because learning (i.e., Step 1) is too expensive but rather because testing closeness (i.e., Step 2) is too expensive.
+Nevertheless, in some cases, this reduction or variants of it (cf., e.g., [263, 2]) are very useful.
+Finally, we note that Step 2 can always be performed by using $O(n/\epsilon^2)$ samples, and the same holds for Step 1 (see [87, Lem.
+3]).6

-Notations: In order to simplify some of the discussion, we refer to $\epsilon$ -testers derived by setting the proximity parameter to $\epsilon$ .
-Nevertheless, all testers discussed here are actually uniform with respect to the proximity parameter $\epsilon$ .
+Notations: In order to simplify some of the discussion, we refer to ε -testers derived by setting the proximity parameter to ε .
+Nevertheless, all testers discussed here are actually uniform with respect to the proximity parameter ε .
 This refers also to testers of properties of pairs of distributions, defined next.